Have you seen Glassy-winged sharpshooter?

 Most rapid and long distance movement of glassy-winged sharpshooter is as viable egg masses in nursery plant stock, or in fresh fruit cartons (e.g. citrus or grape).

-Adult glassy-winged sharpshooters are strong fliers and can move rapidly from plant to plant.
+Adult glassy-winged sharpshooters are strong flyers and can move rapidly from plant to plant.
 Nymphs are wingless and cannot fly, but can distribute themselves by walking and jumping through the canopy or dropping from plants and walking to new hosts.

 The Australian Government closely regulates and approves importation of host plant material that may be infested with glassy-winged sharpshooter, including monitoring for illegal plant movement.
 This helps to prevent the introduction of exotic pests into Queensland.